rupertlssmith/elm-realtime/README.md

 # Setting up for Development

-# Setting up third party services
+### Setting up third party services

 Momento is being used for low-latency pubsub topics.
-Using the Momento console, create an API key.
+Using the [Momento console](https://console.gomomento.com/), create an API key.
 For now, create an API key has full access, because it needs to be able to create a topic.
 Download this key into a JSON file.
 The key must be set as an sst secret.

     npx sst secret set MomentoApiKey < ./momento_secret.json

 Note, this must be done separately when deploying the other stages.

-    npx sst secret set --statge production MomentoApiKey < ./momento_secret.json
+    npx sst secret set --stage production MomentoApiKey < ./momento_secret.json

 ### To install all Node packages needed to build: